fpchump/org.sorn.KiCad/README.md

 # org.sorn.KiCad

-This is a flatpak app build for KiCad.
+This is an unofficial flatpak app wrapper for KiCad.

-There already have a standard flatpak version for KiCad [This](https://github.com/flathub/org.kicad_pcb.KiCad), but seems it have features missing and buggy:
+There already have a official flatpak version for KiCad [This](https://github.com/flathub/org.kicad_pcb.KiCad), but seems it have features missing and buggy:

 1. No python support
 1. BOM generation not working